 There is a caveat to the above statement - PLEASE don't be unrealistic about your mobility.
 It's one thing to be a bit unsteady and need the occasional 'hoik' (I love that word) but if you (or your partner ) is unable to exit the boat quickly in the event of an emergency, on arrival the trip will be cancelled, you will be asked to leave and have no money refunded.
 This statement has been added for 2023 (and beyond) after several unfortunate experiences last year.
 Narrowboat Ellis is a boating holiday - NOT Respite Care!

 What should I bring with me?

-A sense of humour and laid back approach is a must… Waterproof clothing – (This is the UK after all, so you can expect rain 365 days a year ... even in the summer), Comfortable clothes/footwear… high-heals are not recommended… especially not for the gentlemen folk!
+A sense of humour and laid back approach is a must… Waterproof clothing – (This is the UK after all, so you can expect rain 365 days a year ... especially in the summer), Comfortable clothes/footwear… high-heals are not recommended… certainly not for the gentlemen folk!